WebAssembly/spec/proposals/gc/MVP-JS.md

 });
 ```

-Moreover, repeated instantations of `example1.wasm` will produce distinct Type
+Moreover, repeated instantiations of `example1.wasm` will produce distinct Type
 Definition objects for `WasmPoint` (just like repeated calls to the `StructType`
 constructor will produce distinct Type Definition objects, even if passed the
 same components).